 So, as a matter of accounting between the sectors, a government budget deficit adds net financial assets (adding to non government savings) available to the private sector and a budget surplus has the opposite effect.
-The last point requires further explanation as it is crucial to understanding the basis of modern money macroeconomics.
+The last point requires further explanation as it is crucial to understanding the basis of Modern Monetary Theory (MMT).

 In aggregate, there can be no net savings of financial assets of the non-government sector without cumulative government deficit spending.
 In a closed economy, NX = 0 and government deficits translate dollar-for-dollar into private domestic surpluses (savings).
 In an open economy, if we disaggregate the non-government sector into the private and foreign sectors, then total private savings is equal to private investment, the government budget deficit, and net exports, as net exports represent the net financial asset savings of non-residents.

 It remains true, however, that the only entity that can provide the non-government sector with net financial assets (net savings) and thereby simultaneously accommodate any net desire to save (financial assets) and thus eliminate unemployment is the currency monopolist – the government.
 It does this by net spending (G > T).